-The adaptive step sizes with $\gamma=0, 0.1, \ldots, 1, 100$ using these two scales were tested in the simulations in Section~\ref{subsec:sim2} (without the warm start for simplicity) and are summarized in Fig.~\ref{fig:sim_ablation_slowdown}.
+The adaptive step sizes with $\gamma=0, 0.1, \ldots, 1, 100$ using these two scales were tested in the simulations in Section~\ref{subsec:sim2} without the warm start for simplicity and are summarized in Fig.~\ref{fig:sim_ablation_slowdown}.
 Here, $\gamma=100$ is shown as black horizontal lines as reference, since it is set so that no acceleration occurs.
-As can be seen from the results, there is no significant difference in the performances regardless of which scale is used.
-In other words, in either case, the appropriate $\gamma$ differs depending on the task.
+There was no significant difference in the performances regardless of which scale is used.
+In other words, the appropriate $\gamma$ differs depending on the task.
 There seems to be a division between simple tasks that do not require slowdown (e.g. \textit{ur5e}) and tasks that require a certain degree of careful updating (e.g. \textit{ant}).
-In either case, however, the performance was improved compared to $\gamma=100$, confirming that the acceleration by the modified AGD+ is effective.
-Although a more optimal design of this point is an open issue, this paper employs the scales of $J$, which has achieved more stable performance.
+However, the performance was improved compared with $\gamma=100$, confirming that the acceleration by the modified AGD+ is effective.
+Although a more optimal design for this point is an open issue, this study employs the scales of $J$, which has achieved a more stable performance.